hdigital/partyfactsdata/import/manifesto/readme.md

 ## Import

-Party data provided by Sven Regel.
+Party data provided by [Manifesto List of Political Parties – Simple (version 2023a)](https://manifesto-project.wzb.eu/datasets/MPDS2023a)

-Election results from [Manifesto dataset](https://manifesto-project.wzb.eu/datasets) (login required)